Chemistry Work

 Catalyst Design for the Hydrogenolysis of Carbonyl-Containing Polymers

 In response to the growing concern for the increasing accumulation of plastics in landfills and oceans, there is an alarming demand to close the recycling loop by degrading plastics into benign products.
 The primary goal of the current literature research is to establish a literature foundation and comprehensive understanding of the state-of-the-art methods for metal-catalyzed hydrogenolysis or reduction of carbonyl-containing molecules.
-Particularly, we are interested in looking for cost-efficient, relatively accessible and sustainable metal catalysts, such as iron (Fe) and cobalt (Co) complexes.
+Particularly, we were interested in looking for cost-efficient, relatively accessible and sustainable metal catalysts, such as iron (Fe) and cobalt (Co) complexes.
 The literature project targets will lay down the necessary groundwork in preparation for designing a next-phase research to adapt the catalysts for the degradation of carbonyl-containing polymers.

 Metal-Organic Framework with Rare Earth Metal